Query Processing on Tensor Computation Runtimes: Query Processing on TCRs

-An alternative implementation would be to use indexes rather than masks to extract the values passing the condition.
-This is referred to as Selection Vector (SV) filter representation in the literature~\cite{filter-representation}.
-Listing~2 shows how a selection vector can be extracted from the mask using the \texttt{nonzero} operation, returning the indexes of the valid rows (line 2).
-The output of the filter can then be built by fetching the values of the rows whose indexes are in the selection vector.
-This is implemented by \texttt{index\_select} on line 3 (where \texttt{dim=0} is used to specify to use the indexes over the row dimension).
-Again, this implementation is quite close to vectorized query processor implementations~\cite{vectorwise}.

-Finally, Listing 3 shows another possible implementation.
+Listing 2 shows another implementation.
 Here, we iterate over all the elements of the input tensor and use a Python conditional statement.
-This implementation does not take advantage of any tensor operation beyond the one creating the output tensor.
+This implementation does not take advantage of any tensor operation beyond creating the output tensor.

-Table~\ref{tbl:filter_example} shows the performance of the three implementations.
-SV is faster than BM one because the filter has high selectivity.
-The implementation using Python control flow is considerably slower, and GPU execution actually decreases the performance.
-This result highlights one of the design choices (Section~\ref{sec:design}) we make in \system: do not use Python for data-dependent code.
+Table~\ref{tbl:filter_example} shows the performance of the two implementations.
+The implementation using Python control flow is considerably slower. , and GPU execution of Python control flow is slower than CPU execution.
+This result highlights one of the design choices (\cref{sec:design}) we make in \system: avoid the use of data-dependent code in Python.